wjallen/ctls2018/docs/reproducibility_git_04.md

 Author: Joe Allen <wallen@tacc.utexas.edu>
 Date:   Fri Jul 13 10:49:08 2018 -0500

-    Started notes on transcriptome analysis
+    Started notes for the version control module
 ```

 `git log` lists all commits  made to a repository in reverse chronological order.